Deferred Action for Childhood Arrivals (DACA)

 - “Valid for Work Only” Social Security Card

 These documents will be verified through the federal SAVE (Systematic Alien Verification for Entitlements) program to confirm your eligibility for enrollment at PTC.
-Once your eligibility is confirmed, you will receive a notification letter from PTC, and you can continue the admissions process.

 3. Submit Your Transcripts